gitkraken/gitlens-docs/gitlens/GL-GK-AI.md

 ---
 ## AI Token Allocation by Plan

 GitKraken AI features operate on a token-based system, with different allocations based on your subscription.
-For more information about Gitkraken AI allocations, please see our [Gitkrakensure AI FAQ](https://help.gitkraken.com/general/gitkraken-ai-faq) page.
+For more information about Gitkraken AI allocations, please see our [Gitkraken AI FAQ](https://help.gitkraken.com/general/gitkraken-ai-faq) page.

 Tokens refresh weekly and are shared across all AI features.
 More complex operations like changelog generation typically use more tokens than simpler ones like commit messages.